We may receive compensation when you click on links to products from our partners.

 Temporary Non-Immigrant Visas

-A temporary non-immigrant visa is suitable for someone who wants to work in the United States.
-Usually, your potential employer applies for this visa type with the USCIS.
-However, the employee still has to apply for a visa before entering the United States.
+A temporary non-immigrant visa is designed for individuals seeking to work in the United States on a provisional basis.
+Typically, the prospective employer initiates the process by applying for this visa type with the USCIS.
+However, the employee must also apply for the visa before entering the United States.

 H Visas